mike-ward/waywards/_posts/2018-06-22-mammoth-cave-ky.md

 All GPS's suck for RV travel, even the ones designed for RV travel.
 I know, I've tried most of them.
 The gold standard (IMO) is Google Maps and well, it sucks too.
 Mostly these apps suck because they try to optimize the route too much.
-In RV, a 10-minute delay is no big deal and I really don't want to leave my predetermined path.
+In an RV, a 10-minute delay is no big deal and I really don't want to leave my predetermined path.
 Why?
 Because my RV is long and tall.
-I routinely plan routes to go around cities and of course to avoid low clearance obstacles.
+I routinely plan routes to go around cities and avoid low clearance obstacles.

 I've found the app on my phone does not allow the addition of waypoints easily.
 And if you save a route to your phone it will only